npradaschnor/Programming-for-Data-Analysis/README.md

-# Programming-for-Data-Analysis
+# Programming for Data Analytics Module

-Git repository for the assignments of Programming for Data Analysis Module.
+Git repository for the assignment about numpy.random function..